GradCertProfSupervision Award Summary

 1.6 Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally will be required to demonstrate competency in English by an IELTS (or equivalent) result of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.

-1.7 Application for enrolment in the Graduate Certificate in Pastoral Supervision program is made to the Registrar of the appropriate Teaching Body offering the program.
+1.7 Application for enrolment in the Graduate Certificate in Professional Supervision program is made to the Registrar of the appropriate Teaching Body offering the program.

 - Course Structure

-2.1 The Graduate Certificate in Pastoral Supervision requires the completion of four compulsory* units (36 cps) that shall be:
+2.1 The Graduate Certificate in Professional Supervision requires the completion of four compulsory* units (36 cps) that shall be:

 – C8507 Fundamental Principles of Pastoral Supervision